Graduate Degree and Certificate Requirements

 Information concerning commencement announcements, caps and gowns, invitations, tickets, time and place, assembling and other relevant items will be mailed to the graduates by the Commencement Office prior to the event.
 Candidates for advanced degrees are requested and expected to attend the commencement at which the University confers upon them the honor of the degree earned.

 A student who wishes to request an exception to any of the Ph.D. program minimum requirements should file a written, detailed petition with his/her advisor.
-If the advisor approves the petition, he/she will forward it, along with his/her recommendation, to the Chairperson of the departmental Graduate Committee.
+If the advisor approves the petition, they will forward it, along with their recommendation, to the Chairperson of the departmental Graduate Committee.
 If approved by the department, the petition will be forwarded to the Graduate School.
 All exceptions must ultimately be approved by the Graduate School.
 Appeals of decisions follow the same process; appeals of Graduate School decisions may be presented to the Provost.

 Time Limitation for Doctoral Programs